ghillebrand/qtPyGraphEdit/README.md

 This is a prototype and learning project.
 My primary goal is to learn Qt/ Pyside, and to figure out the patterns needed to support model (repository) -based, multi-graphical view higraphs.
 I have some blog posts about the project [here](https://isijingi.co.za/wp/category/higraph/)

-Given that there seem to be very few (no?) _graphical_ graph editors, it is possible that someone may see the utility in taking this rolling chassis, and turning it into a graphical front-end for something like `networkx`.
+Given that there seem to be very few (no?) _graphical_ graph editors in Python, it is possible that someone may see the utility in taking this rolling chassis, and turning it into a graphical front-end for something like `networkx`.
 Since this has a (rudimentary) live Python scripting window, it can be extended to support command line and GUI interactions.

 ## V0 is a simple node-edge graph editor